tojeiro-me/Plasttic/docs/README.md

 ## Customization

-- HTML/CSS/JS Files: Find "TODO:" in comments, for info that needs to be changed or checked.
-After, change to "DONE:"
+- HTML/CSS/JS Files: Search for "TODO:" in comments, relative to info that needs to be changed or checked.
+After, change it to "DONE:"

 ## Performance (TODO)